California is 1st state to ban school rules requiring parents get notified of child’s pronoun change

 But Jonathan Zachreson, an advocate in California who supports the so-called parental notification policies, opposes the law and said telling parents about a student's request to change their gender identification is "critical to the well-being of children and for maintaining that trust between schools and parents."

 States across the country have sought to impose bans on gender-affirming care, bar transgender athletes from girls' and women's sports, and require schools to out trans and nonbinary students to their parents.
-Some lawmakers in other states have introduced bills with broad language requiring that parents be notified of any changes to their child's emotional health or well-being.
+Some lawmakers in other states have introduced bills with broad language requiring that parents are told of any changes to their child's emotional health or well-being.

 In Northern California, the Anderson Union High School District board approved a parental notification policy last year.
 But the teachers union recommended that teachers not enforce the rule while the union is involved in a labor dispute with the district over the policy, said Shaye Stephens, an English teacher and president of the teachers association at the district.